marius-pieptea/marius-pieptea/README.md

 # Hi, I'm Marius 👋

-I'm a dynamic full-stack web developer and solo entrepreneur at [Devotomy](https://devotomy.com).
+I'm a dynamic full-stack web developer and solo entrepreneur at [Devotomy](https://devotomy.com), co-founder at [cresco.ro](https://cresco.ro).
 With a Bachelor's in Computer Science and over four years of experience, I specialize in creating scalable, efficient, and innovative digital solutions using modern frameworks and tools.

 ## 🚀 Top Projects